kuwakino/kuwakino/README.md

-# 👋 Welcome
+# Eduardo Norio Kuwakino.
-My name is Eduardo Norio Kuwakino.
-I work as a Software Engineer at Panya Studios.
+I work as a Software Engineer at everis.

 _Let's team up and build software._